Applying for a master's

 Please ensure that you check the course information details for further information on what other supporting documents are required for your chosen course.

-Find out about our fees and our current funding opportunities for those embarking on postgraduate taught programmes.
+Find out about our fees and our current funding opportunities for postgraduate taught programmes.

 How to write a personal statement

-Your personal statement must give convincing reasons why you want do the course and why you are a suitable applicant.
+Your personal statement should give convincing reasons why you want do the course and why you're a suitable applicant.

 State why the subject interests you, and the areas of study within the subject you find particularly interesting.
 Demonstrate your interest and enthusiasm by specifying fields of interest within the subject area and talk about them in detail.
 (For example, if you know that within economics you would like to focus on microeconomics or econometrics - let us know.)